What to Avoid During your Home Purchase

 What's more fun than getting a bunch of new furniture to go in your future home?
 Nothing.
 But making large purchases before your loan closes could be trouble.
 Until the keys are handed over, there are still some hoops to jump through.
 We have listed some actions below you will want to avoid when waiting for your loan to close.

-Don't buy big-ticket items.
-You may be itching to turn your new kitchen into a home magazine cover, or celebrate your new castle, but keep away from expensive purchases like furniture, jewelry, appliances, or vacations until the loan closes.
-You may send up red flags with your lender if you finance new furniture on your credit cards during your loan process.
-It's even a bad idea to make those large purchases using cash.
-Lenders are looking at your cash reserve when considering your loan.
+Don't make expensive purchases.
+You may be itching to turn your new kitchen into a home magazine cover, or celebrate your new castle, but stay away from major purchases like furniture, cars, appliances, or vacations until closing.
+Your lender may send up red flags if you purchase your furniture on your credit cards during your loan process.
+Using cash to purchase big items can also create an issue: most lenders take into consideration your available cash when approving your mortgage.

-Don't deliver a "good faith" deposit directly to the seller in a FSBO (for sale by owner) purchase.
-As a rule, your good faith money is yours, not the seller's up until the deal closes.
-Although your FSBO seller might not understand this, the earnest money should be used for your closing expenses.
-We recommend that you put the money into a trust account, or get an attorney to hold it until the closing of the sale.
-The purchase contract should specify who keeps the money if the transaction fails.
+Don't give funds directly to your seller (commonly in the case of of "for sale by owner") to be considered earnest money.
+As a rule, your good faith deposit belongs to you, not the seller up until the deal closes.
+Although some individual sellers might not know this, your earnest money must go toward your closing expenses.
+It's wise to put the money into a trust account, or get an attorney to hold it until the closing of the sale.
+Should your sale fall through, your purchase agreement should indicate where this earnest money should go.